 Teahouses in the trekking routes of Nepal are kind of a mixture of a basic motel and a diner.
-But the cache is, the owner expects people staying to eat at same place and feel offended if they don’t do so.
+But the cache is, the owner expects people staying to eat at the same place and feel offended if they don’t do so.
 The rooms are quite basic and have a common lavatory but comparing the altitude and difficulties, it is the best that is available.
-However, some places, like Everest region do have luxury lodges as well but can cost high amount of cost.
+However, some places, like the Everest region do have luxury lodges as well but can cost a high amount of cost.

-Camping + Teahouse or Lodge Trek
+Combination of Camping and Teahouse or Lodge Trek

 There are some treks (mostly climbing trips) where both camps and teahouses are used.
-Mainly, the trek is mostly teahouse trek but because of unavailability of teahouses at base camps and high camps of the trekking peaks, camping is done for just a day or two.
-Visit Himalaya offers camping + teahouse or Lodge combination trek according to availability of tea house lodges to the Himalayas.
+Mainly, the trek is mostly teahouse trek but because of the unavailability of teahouses at base camps and high camps of the trekking peaks, camping is done for just a day or two.
+Visit Himalaya offers camping + teahouse or Lodge combination trek according to the availability of tea house lodges to the Himalayas.